HastingsGreer/blog/ScriptLibraryOrchestrator.md

 The SLO architecture is not a panacea!
 It's just one option for organizing some kinds of project.
 Not every code base should be Script / Library / Orchestrator- that would be just as crazy as dogmatically breaking every codebase into microservices, orgranizing every single codebase into Model / View / Controller, or only ever coding in monolithic frameworks like Rails or Unity.

 The comparison to microservices is, I think, the most illustrative.
 Microservices are a way to bring the advantages of small team development to projects with hundreds or thousands of developers.
 The strict SLO approach advocated here is really a way to bring the advantages of programming in large open source libraries, like numpy or eigen, to single developer projects.
+The vibe is that you set out to do a task, and it turns out to be easy because you find a great external dependency that lets you solve the task in a single file- the only downside is that you have to write the dependency.

 # Points to integrate

  when its time to share publish or polish the project, that’s the time to delete lots of old or irrelevant scripts or even just move them to a folder labelled dead dove). this is always easy without  affecting the remaining code! that’s a major goal of the rules scripts can be moved from folder to folder without affecting whether they compile / work